reneuRobotics-website/reneu-robotics-lab/_pages/about.md

 The Lab is part of the Mechanical Engineering Department at The University of Texas at Austin.
 We are also associated with the [Texas Robotics](https://robotics.utexas.edu/) consortium located in the Anna Hiss Gymnasium ([AHG](https://utdirect.utexas.edu/apps/campus/buildings/nlogon/maps/UTM/AHG/)).

-From 2025 Fall, this website is the new offical website of ReNeu Robotics Lab, previous works are presented on [Old ReNue Robotics Lab Website](https://reneu.robotics.utexas.edu/)
+From 2025 Fall, this website is the new offical website of ReNeu Robotics Lab, previous works are presented on [Old ReNeu Robotics Lab Website](https://reneu.robotics.utexas.edu/)
 2.304 & 2.306, Anna Hiss Gymnasium, Austin, Texas 78712

 <!-- RobIn Lab is directed by [Roberto Martín-Martín](https://robertomartinmartin.com/), and is part of the University of Texas at Austin, Department of Computer Science, UTAI Lab and Texas Robotics.